 A shed loft, or attic in your shed can be used for a multitude of purposes!
 Of course, the most obvious is using it for increased storage.
 Another use is for sleeping quarters in tiny houses, cabins, and cottages.
 Or it can be a play space in a children's playhouse.

-A shed with a gambrel style roof offers the most storage space in the attic.
+A shed with a gambrel style or barn roof offers the most storage space in the attic.
 This is because of the increased headroom provided with the gambrel truss.
 Maybe you want to keep the style of your shed roof to match your home which could be a gable style roof.

 Depending on the roof pitch, your gable style shed could offer up quite a bit of storage space in it's shed loft also.